1. Columbia Room1021 7th St NW, Washington

 This speakeasy might charge a bit extra than others in the area, but it's worth it after tasting their specialty cocktails that are handcrafted by some of the most seasoned expert mixologists in the city.

 Cheftender and former competitive ice carver Bryan Tetorakis holds it down at DC's smallest bar, Spiritsbar.
 You and three of your friends can sidle up to the four-seater (in the back of Rogue 24) while Tetorakis prepares creative concoctions with ingredients like Green Chartreuse and liquid nitrogen.

 This innovative cocktail joint serves up smoked-out cocktails and ones laced with wasabi.

 This multi-level cocktail bar has a serves a variety of craft 'tails that are constantly changing, allowing you to enjoy something new and exciting in their warm ambiance every time you come.

-POV offers an assortment of seasonal cocktails and a small plate food menu in a chic, top-floor sky-lounge with oversized, Alice in Wonderland-style black & red couches and glossy, darkly lacquered walls framing floor-to-ceiling windows, all bordered by a wrap-around terrace with views of the mall and the White House lawn.
+POV offers an assortment of seasonal cocktails and a small plate food menu in a chic, top-floor sky-lounge outfitted with oversized, Alice in Wonderland-style black & red couches and glossy, darkly lacquered walls.
+Floor-to-ceiling windows peek out onto Downtown DC; a wrap-around terrace provides great views of the mall and the White House lawn.